Paulo-Rozatto/sam-hq-exporter/README.md

 ## AnyLabeling

-This package was originally developed for auto labeling feature in [AnyLabeling](https://github.com/vietanhdev/anylabeling) project.
+The original package was developed by [@vietanhdev](https://github.com/vietanhdev) for auto labeling feature in [AnyLabeling](https://github.com/vietanhdev/anylabeling) project.
 However, you can use it for other purposes.

 [![](https://user-images.githubusercontent.com/18329471/236625792-07f01838-3f69-48b0-a12e-30bad27bd921.gif)](https://youtu.be/5qVJiYNX5Kk)

+I myself am using it to develop the [Subvisor](https://github.com/Paulo-Rozatto/subvisor) project.
+It still is a work in progress.

 ## License